 - Lime Juice – should be squeezed fresh from a lime.

-- Fresh Coriander – is optional, but definitely recommended!
+- Fresh Coriander – aka fresh cilantro is optional, but definitely recommended!
 It adds a great flavour.

-- Fresh Spinach – is a great way to add some more nutrients and colour to this dish.
+- Baby Spinach – is a great way to add some more nutrients and colour to this dish.

 See recipe card for full information on ingredients and quantities.